galdebert/notes/git/git-cheat-sheet.md

 - select a file on the right
 => will show the diff of the file versions at those 2 commits

-# smartgit: chen merging a file, check the each side difference with the common base
+# smartgit: when merging a file, check the each side difference with the common base

 TODO